scarioscia/scarioscia.github.io/teaching/index.md

 ### Communicating Science

-In Spring 2022 and Spring 2023 I gave a lecture and hosted an activity session regarding peer review for the Biology Department's Communicating Science course (`AS.020.619`).
-Students spent half the class period reviewing two peers' Specific Aims (following the convention of the NIH's F31 grant application) and then discussed the feedback they gave to and received from their peers.
-We talked about what worked and why, and students reviewed one more set of Aims for homework that week.
-See the slides and prompts **[here](https://drive.google.com/file/d/1KVz10cekga2QBHQQ-ArDTAg5UCpUzb5F/view?usp=sharing)**.
+For the last three years I've hosted a workshop on peer editing for the Biology Department's Communicating Science course (`AS.020.619`) for PhD students.
+Students gave feedback on a peer's Specific Aims (following the convention of the NIH's F31 grant application).
+The class then discussed the feedback they gave and received, outlining what worked and why.
+Students do one more swap, applying what they just learned.
+They then review one more set of Specific Aims for their homework that week.
+See a detailed breakdown of that workshop (and the rationale for peer editing), along with downloadable sample slides **[here](https://drive.google.com/file/d/1KVz10cekga2QBHQQ-ArDTAg5UCpUzb5F/view?usp=sharing)**.

 ### Teaching Assistant Orientation